Compelled to Commitment, Compassion and Collaboration

 She’s also a very speedy decorator; Abby received the keys to her new home on Friday and on this crisp December Monday afternoon, her dining table was garnished with pine cones and poinsettias and the walls were framed just perfectly with family photos.

-Seeing Abby’s comfort and gratitude of being home for Christmas was the perfect Christmas gift for Rehoboth.
-During this time of celebration, Abby and Raul’s family will celebrate 10 years of marriage and the achievement of two years looking for and desiring to purchase their very own home.
+Seeing Abby’s comfort and gratitude for being home for Christmas was the perfect Christmas gift for Rehoboth.
+During this time of celebration, Abby and Raul’s family will celebrate 10 years of marriage and the achievement of two years of looking for and desiring to purchase their very own home.

 Rehoboth Community Development Corporation (RCDC) exists to Create Equitable, Healthy, and Sustainable Communities that impact and build inter-generational prosperity within Urban Phoenix and Canyon Corridor Neighborhoods (I-17 to 43rd Ave and Indian School to Dunlap Roads) in partnership with stakeholders to improve the quality of life for low to-moderate income people.

 RCDC is recognized as a leader and convener in shaping and promoting collaborative planning and relationships that build stronger communities.
-Our programs focus on acquiring, rehabbing and developing affordable housing and commercial real estate, stimulating business and jobs creation, and delivering community and youth services.
+Our programs focus on acquiring, rehabbing, and developing affordable housing and commercial real estate, stimulating business and job creation, and delivering community and youth services.